Some Thoughts on Training and Eating

 Try intermittent fasting.
 Fast for 16 hours, then eat a large meal consisting of a handful of items on that grocery list.
 The great thing about fasting is that, once you’re really hungry, the food just tastes better!
 It’s amazing how much better that grilled chicken caesar salad tastes when you haven’t had any food for 18 hours.
 Or how much like a dessert those blackberries taste—especially if you cover them in heavy cream the way I do.

 Even if intermittent fasting is not your “thing” (I don’t think it’s for everyone, especially women for some reason), you still need to fast.
 Eat a couple of meals-per-day, and don’t snack at all in between meals.
 Try this.
 Eat your first meal around 10AM.
 Make it more protein and fat-centric.
 Some of those pork chops fried with a few eggs would be a great choice, for instance.
 If you can’t cook, then try a smoothie.
-I like one with a handful of raw eggs (that’s right, a handful), some heavy cream, and a cup or so of various berries.
+I like one with 4 or 5 raw eggs, some heavy cream, and a cup or so of various berries.
 Eat that, or something similar, around 10AM, and, trust me, you won’t even be hungry until dinner-time.
 Don’t snack until dinner, and then have some more protein coupled with some veggies, and a good starch source.
 Eat that way consistently for a few weeks, train a few hours a week, and you’ll understand the power of training little and eating little.

 Eat big and train big.
 Or eat little and train little.
 Remember, those are really, truly, the only good options.
 The other options typically lead to failure, so attempt them at your own peril.